mehulagg/gitlab/doc/api/groups.md

 | `extra_shared_runners_minutes_limit` | integer | no       | **(PREMIUM SELF)** Extra pipeline minutes quota for this group (purchased in addition to the minutes included in the plan). |

 NOTE:
-Currently it is not possible to create group without a parent group on GitLab.com using this API endpoint.
-Please use UI interface to do that.
+On GitLab SaaS, you must use the GitLab UI to create group without a parent group.
+You cannot use the API to do this.

 ### Options for `default_branch_protection`